sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

  kubectl auth can-i list nodes --as michelle.

-## answer
+answer:

 k create clusterrole michelleuser --verb=list --resource=nodes

 k create clusterrolebinding michellebind --clusterrole=michelleuser --user=michelle

-## michelle's responsibilities are growing and now she will be responsible for storage as well.
+michelle's responsibilities are growing and now she will be responsible for storage as well.:
-## Create the required ClusterRoles and ClusterRoleBindings to allow her access to Storage.
+Create the required ClusterRoles and ClusterRoleBindings to allow her access to Storage.:
-## Get the API groups and resource names from command kubectl api-resources.
+Get the API groups and resource names from command kubectl api-resources.
 Use the given spec:

 kubectl auth can-i list storageclasses --as michelle